withastro/docs/TRANSLATING.md

 ## Translation Tips

+### Language-specific Guides (Glossary & Style Guide)

+Translators are free to create and mantain a glossary, style guide and other tips for their language's translation squad.
+This is a great way of making translations consistent across contributors and centralize team decisions.
+You can find it (or create it) inside the language's `i18n` folder as a `README.md` file.

+Feel free to take a look at the [Deutsch Guide](https://github.com/withastro/docs/blob/main/src/i18n/de/README.md) for an example.

 ### Frontmatter

 Our pages are generated from Markdown files which have frontmatter properties.
 These are variables that hold information about the page (values) that we later use to specify the page's title, description, and other special data.